The Best Multisport Watches Compared

 Garmin Forerunner 245

-Choose from a heap of advanced metrics like Pulse Ox, heart rate monitoring, GLONASS, and Galileo GPS, plus a few cycling and pool swimming tracking modes to boot.
+The Forerunner 245 includes advanced metrics such as Pulse Ox, wrist-based heart rate monitoring, GLONASS, Galileo GPS, cycling modes, and pool swimming tracking.

 FAQ